-This component is based on the percentage difference between the official and the parallel (black) market exchange rates.
+This component is based on the percentage difference between the official and the parallel (black-market) exchange rate.
 The formula used to calculate the zero-to-10 ratings for this component was the following: $(V{max} - V_i) / (V{max} - V{min})$ multiplied by 10. $V_i$ is the country's black-market exchange-rate premium.
 The values for $V{min}$ and $V{max}$ were set at 0% and 50%, respectively.
-This formula will allocate a rating of 10 to countries without a black-market exchange rate-that is, those with a domestic currency that is fully convertible without restrictions.
-When there are controls on the exchange rate and a black market exists, the ratings will decline toward zero as the black-market premium increases toward 50%.
-A zero rating is given when the black-market premium is equal to, or greater than, 50%.
+This formula will allocate a rating of 10 to countries without a black-market exchange rate; that is, those with a domestic currency that is fully convertible without restrictions.
+When exchange-rate controls are present and a black market exists, the ratings will decline toward zero as the black-market premium increases toward 50%.
+A zero rating is given when the black market premium is equal to, or greater than, 50%.

-Source MRI Bankers' Guide to Foreign Currency (various issues).
+Source MRI Bankers' Guide to Foreign Currency.